 Cybersecurity Incident Prevention

-Ideally, an organization never faces a cybersecurity incident.
-While no cyber-defenses are 100% secure, an organization can take necessary precautions to avoid becoming a targeted victim.
+Ideally, an organisation never faces a cybersecurity incident.
+While no cyber-defences are 100% secure, an organisation can take necessary precautions to avoid becoming a targeted victim.
 All administrators understand the basics: A firewall protects from outside traffic, use identity management and access controls, and use physical security to protect assets.
 What some administrators fail to implement is monitoring and intrusion detection.

 Network monitoring, cloud security monitoring, and intrusion detection alert administrators to a potential attack.
 To avoid false positives, the alert generally goes to an analyst for further review.
 Too many false positives lead to analyst exhaustion, meaning a potential true threat could be overlooked from all the false positive alerts.
 Monitoring should be as precise as possible so that analysts can handle a breach as quickly as possible.

 Intrusion detection tools are a component in monitoring.
 Monitoring tools log incidents, and intrusion detection with artificial intelligence determines if an attack is occurring.
 If the intrusion is persistent, an attacker could have access to the network for months.
 Attackers will sometimes exfiltrate data slowly to avoid detection, which is why it’s important to keep monitoring on any sensitive data based on benchmark access requests and any unusual authorisation attempts.

 Even with the right prevention tools in place, organisations should always review an incident response plan every year to ensure it contains accurate documentation and information.
 An incident response plan is critical for the success of the company, and it can save millions in legal fees, reparations to customers, and data loss.